If you aren’t already using sales analytics tools, here’s what you’re probably hearing from your team:

 If the analytical insights don’t answer the question you had in mind, it’s time to go back to the drawing board.
 Rethink your question, gather new data, and run the analytics again.
 Keep iterating on your hypothesis until you arrive at the answer you need.

 And that’s it!
-By following these four simple steps, you can refine your sales org with analytics, making your team the leanest, meanest selling machine it can be.
+By taking these four straightforward steps, you can refine your sales organization with robust analytics.
+By carefully analyzing the data generated through these analytics, you can identify areas where your team can improve and leverage its strengths to be the leanest, meanest selling machine it can be.